Depending on what you need, contact your:

 More information:

 Land borders with countries neighbouring Somalia may close at short notice.
-You should check with local authorities before travelling to the border.
+Check with local authorities before travelling to the border.
 You should also monitor Travel Advice for Ethiopia, Kenya or Djibouti.
-You should not cross the border without the correct documents.

-You may need a valid yellow fever vaccination certificate to enter Somalia.
+You'll need a valid yellow fever vaccination certificate to enter Somalia.
+Some airlines may want to see one when you leave.

 More information:

-The local currency is the Somali Shilling (SOS).
+The local currency is the Somali Shilling (SOS), except in Somaliland, which uses the Somaliland Shilling.
 US dollars are widely accepted.

 The government regulates currency transfer and exchange.